 How to: Reference COM Objects from Visual Basic

-In Visual Basic, adding references to COM objects that have type libraries is similar to doing so in previous versions.
-However, Visual Basic adds the creation of an interop assembly to the procedure.
+In Visual Basic, adding references to COM objects that have type libraries requires the creation of an interop assembly for the COM library.
 References to the members of the COM object are routed to the interop assembly and then forwarded to the actual COM object.
 Responses from the COM object are routed to the interop assembly and forwarded to your .NET Framework application.

 To add references to COM objects

 On the Project menu, choose Add Reference and then click the COM tab in the dialog box.